rcl9/History-Of-The-BASEX-Compiler-from-the-1979-Era/ReadMe.md

 As stated by an AI agent, "*BASEX was a clever, resource-efficient tool for 1970s 8-bit hobbyists who wanted BASIC-like simplicity with compiled performance on 8080 hardware.
 It exemplifies the creative, low-level software experimentation of the pre-IBM PC era, when publishing full compiler listings with source code in a printed manual was a practical distribution method.
 It was one of several niche languages/compilers, aimed at enthusiasts who built or modified their own systems.*"

 As noted in the January 1981 review of BASEX by Mark Northrup in the Sorcerers Apprentice, "In general, the faults far out-weigh the benefits for this compiler.
 It is faster than BASIC but you pay for this speed with longer debugging time and much more coding.
-It is very good for animated graphic games, but not for most other applications.".
+It is very good for animated graphic games, but not for most other applications".
 Please refer to the reviews further down in this page.

 A BASEX program is defined by a 3 character opcode with variable number of arguments, such as this contrived code: